EXOS Inspect: Appraise Your Home in 4 Steps

 1.2 Conventional Home Inspection Painpoints

 A home inspection gives homeowners an opportunity to discover potential issues within the home.
 The appraisal value based on the inspection result is one of the major factors in loan approval decisions.
-Despite being an essential step in the mortgage process, we discovered that conventional on-site inspections could face the following disadvantages:
+Despite being a crucial step in the mortgage process, we discovered that conventional in-person inspections could face the following disadvantages:

 2. Define the Solution